spiritewolf/skintelligence/README.md

-## SkinGenie (in development)
+## Skintelligence

-Skin Genie is a recommendation system that generates a skincare routine for a user from their input.
+Skintellignce is a recommendation system that generates a skincare routine for a user from their input.

 ## Design